Infinity/Kali/README.md

 That's it!
 See `Test.ts` in the examples folder for a complete example of usage.

+If you want to change tempo during stretching, you can call `setTempo` (with a new stretch factor) while feeding data.
+This will let you smoothly change between tempos.
+See `Test.ts` for an example.

 ##Documentation

 For complete documentation, see [https://kali.readme.io/docs](https://kali.readme.io/docs)